nipunbatra/blog-old/_posts/2021-06-14-setup-ipad.md

 - The files app can not show hidden files and folders
 - Powerpoint does not have features like audio recording (though can play)
 - Keynote, Pages, Numbers require additional clicks than their Mac counterparts
 - When I connect to an external display, I get thick black bars and moreover, if the monitor does not give me an HDMI out, I can not hear audio as the audio is also routed.
+As good as the iPad's display is, it is not huge and strains my eyes after a while.

 Some of the above may be resolved over the next updates and the major iPadOS15 updates.
 Though, I do not expect most of them to be resolved anytime soon.